 3126 Rte 44 55, Gardiner, NY – (845) 255-2999

 This is THE place to go before climbing for coffee and breakfast and to mingle with other climbers.
 Located very close to the Gunks at the intersection of Rt.
 299 and Rt.
 44/55, it is across the street from the Mountain Brauhaus restaurant.
-Their menu has lots of tasty wraps and sandwiches with creative combinations, as well as soups and chili.
-It’s a deli, with various beverages, a small selection of grocery items, and lots of snack foods.
-There’s an ATM inside as well, and a porta-potty in the parking lot.
 There are a few tables inside, but most people are out on the deck at the picnic tables.
 On busy fall weekends, the line is huge.
-Call your order ahead of time so reduce your wait (grab a take-out menu when you’re there so you have the menu and phone number for the next time).
+Call your order ahead of time so reduce your wait.
 They also have a freezer with various ice cream bars which hit the spot after a hot day climbing.
 If you’re stuck without a partner, go there in the morning and mingle – you might find a partner while you’re having your coffee.

 2808 Rt 44/55, Gardiner, NY – (845) 255-9779

 When we don’t want to drive into New Paltz and the Brauhaus has a line out the door, Lombardi’s is an alternative.
 It’s just a little further down Rt.
 44/55 towards the village of Gardiner.
 I’ve only eaten there twice.
 It has standard Italian food, and I thought the prices were a bit on the high side.

 20 Gristmill Ln, Gardiner, NY – (845) 255-4151